Prizes and Awards in Mathematics

 Nomination Process: This award is determined by the department and does not require nominations.

 In 1963 the department of mathematics established this prize honoring the memory of Professor Eric Temple Bell and his illustrious career as a research mathematician, teacher, author, and scholar.
 It is awarded to one or more juniors or seniors for the best original research paper in mathematics.
 When submitting a paper, students should specify a faculty member who can attest to the quality of the work.
 The awards committee may award duplicate prizes in case of more than one outstanding entry.

 Nomination Process: This award requires collaboration between a faculty member and student.
-Submissions, to Meagan Heirwegh, will be accepted in April 2019.
+Submissions, to Meagan Heirwegh, will be accepted until April 22, 2019.